The Clear Edge

 Results:

-But here’s the capacity constraint: she had 30 hours maximum.
-At 1.0 hour delivery per client, 15 clients would require 15 hours delivery + 8 hours sales + 6 hours admin = 29 hours.
-Workable.
+But here’s the capacity constraint: she had 30 hours maximum, and at 1.0 hour of delivery per client, 15 clients would require 15 hours of delivery plus 8 hours of sales and 6 hours of admin, for a total of 29 hours, which was technically workable.

 Final client mix: